Table of Contents

 Similarly, in one of our previous healthcare app projects, we created a telehealth app that includes patient-doctor communication through video conferencing and messages, allowing healthcare providers to read and monitor patient’s data remotely.

-This prescription tracking feature among medical apps is a lifesaver, though.
+This prescription tracking feature among medical apps is a lifesaver.

-Another essential thing that patients are looking for in a healthcare app is the ability to easily locate which pharmacy offers the best prices for their prescription.
-Some prescription tracking apps have this feature.
+Another essential thing that patients are looking for in a healthcare app is the ability to easily locate which pharmacy offers the best prices for their prescription and some prescription tracking apps have this feature.

 So, these medication management apps work in such a way that patients have to input personal information and also some data about the medications they need to take such as the dose, frequency, and timing directions.

 Along with the massive scale of digital transformation in the health industry, the remote-monitoring technology also offers wearable devices that have artificial intelligence to collect data including your heart rate, calories burned, weight, distance traveled, sleep stages, location, and even the number of steps.

 The aforementioned features give physicians data and the right information they need to assess if the patient may face a potential health problem.
 This also boosts adherence among patients to take good care of their well-being knowing that their physicians can monitor their activities and their vital signs.